Sinological phonetic notation

 Chinese linguists use a number of additional phonetic symbols that are not part of the standard International Phonetic Alphabet.
 These symbols are commonly encountered in introductory textbooks of Chinese phonetics and in introductory descriptive works of any Chinese "dialects".
-Many Western linguists who work in the field of Chinese linguistics also use these symbols, for instance, Loggins (2022) writes "[to] introduce the general reader to what they may encounter should they consult one of such publications, I am using the IPA-castaways [ʅ] and [ɿ]".
+Many Western linguists who work in the field of Chinese linguistics also use these symbols; for instance, Loggins (2022) writes "[to] introduce the general reader to what they may encounter should they consult one of such publications, I am using the IPA-castaways [ʅ] and [ɿ]".

 Letters

+Vowels

-The following vowel letters are used by those who want to specify more equally-spaced symbols in the IPA vowel space.
+The following vowel letters are used by those who want to specify more equally spaced symbols in the IPA vowel space.
 They derive from the Americanist proposal by Bloch & Trager.
+In addition, and may differ slightly from their old IPA usage.